 The Awards Office will automatically assess for the renewal of entrance scholarships and assess for general in-course scholarships once we have received your grades at the end of the Fall/Winter session.
 Generally, this assessment will take place at the end of May/early June and the status of your scholarship will be displayed on Carleton Central.
 It’s important you know the rules and regulations concerning scholarships.

 If you are in a co-operative education stream or the industrial experience program, the administration of your scholarship will work differently because of the work terms.
 You will not be able to draw upon scholarship funds during the work period.
 Once you return to full-time studies, you will come under scholarship provisions.
 If you anticipate being on a co-op work term some time during the academic year, please contact the Awards Office in order to make the necessary arrangements to defer your scholarship to when you return to full-time studies and once again come under scholarship provisions.

 Departmental Scholarships & Awards

 In addition to renewable entrance scholarships or general in-course scholarships, your academic achievements may be further recognized by departmental scholarships and awards.
 At the end of each academic year, departments nominate or recommend outstanding students for departmental scholarships and awards.
-For more information, please refer to our extensive scholarships list or consult with your department.
+For more information, please refer to our extensive awards database or consult with your department.

 An external award is a general term for various scholarship, bursary and award programs that come from organizations or associations outside of Carleton.
 Eligibility criteria vary greatly but with some research, you can find an external award that would be suitable for you to apply to.
 Some helpful websites may include: